 When the government comes knocking: Have your ‘house’ in order before an employment sweep

 As many California Restaurant Association members are aware, various state and federal government agencies have been escalating their focus on illegal employer practices ranging from the failure to pay proper wages to hiring illegal workers to failing to maintain workers’ compensation insurance.
 Year after year, the restaurant industry is one of the primary targets of government enforcement sweeps.
 With many state and federal agencies attempting to become self-funding or justify their budgets, we expect the amount of enforcement sweeps to drastically increase.
+To further complicate the issue, California has designated itself a sanctuary state and imposed restrictions on businesses that face sweeps from immigration officials.

 What many restaurant operators are surprised to learn is that the government has almost absolute power to audit and inspect a business for any of the aforementioned compliance issues.
-For example, the California Labor Code specifically authorizes the state’s labor commissioner and agents to investigate wage-and-hour violations and ensure employers are maintaining valid workers’ compensation insurance.
+For example, the California Labor Code specifically authorizes the state’s Labor Commissioner and agents to investigate wage-and-hour violations and ensure employers are maintaining valid workers’ compensation insurance.
 In fact, these agents can show up at a business at just about any time and demand to see time records, proof of workers’ compensation insurance and other documents showing proof of compliance with the labor laws.
 If operators fails to cooperate, they could be charged with a misdemeanor and be the target of civil proceedings for monetary penalties and other legal action such as injunctions seeking to shut you down.
 Moreover, dealing with an audit or a raid can be time-consuming and very costly, especially if an attorney must be retained for help.

 Government agencies also coordinate special task forces and organize sweeps designed to investigate and ensure compliance in a number of important employment-related areas.
 For example, the Labor Commissioner might show up with additional agents from the Employment Development Department, the U.S. Department of Homeland Security and the U.S. Customs and Immigration Control Enforcement team to ensure the employer has workers’ comp insurance, is properly withholding payroll taxes, is not paying employees under the table or improperly labeling them as independent contractors, and is not employing undocumented workers.